 Caff: a café that serves simple British food such as fried eggs, bacon, and sausages

 Kathy suggests no London trip will be complete without a visit to an east-end joint.
-For more than just classic English breakfast, Pellicci's café offers up British grub breakfast alongside Italian fare.
-This charming eatery, dressed in old-fashioned movie-like décor, has been serving its community for the last century.
+For more than just classic English breakfast, Pellicci's café offers British grub breakfast alongside Italian fare.
+This charming eatery should be one of the places you visit in London, dressed in old-fashioned movie-like décor, has been serving its community for the last century.
 Today, Mama Maria — who started plating breakfasts to diners in 1966 — is the icon of the shop.
 A full English, Mama’s Cannelloni, or the bacon butty will each set you back under a tenner (£10).
 For those with a sweet tooth, Kathy urges you to try her favourite, Mama Maria’s Tiramisu (£3.80).

 Nearby places to explore:

 Walk up Brick Lane for a wonderland of thrift and record stores or follow Banksy’s street art tour for some sightseeing.
 After-dark options include cocktails at Satan’s Whiskers followed by all-night dancing at Oval Space.Address: 332 Bethnal Green Road, E2 0AG